Latest update: July 2021

-Found primarily in coastal areas.
+The species is primarily found in coastal areas.

-Latin: Phocoena phocoena
+Scientific name: Phocoena phocoena

 English: Harbour porpoise, Common porpoise

-Less than 5% of the population live beyond 12 years, but maximum longevity recorded is 24 years.
+Less than 5% of the population live beyond 12 years, but the maximum longevity recorded is 24 years.

 Adults are on average 141-163 cm long and weigh 45-65 kg, with females being larger than males at all ages.